 Where do Tasmanian devils live?

-Wild Tasmanian devils can only be found in the wild in Tasmania (Australia).
+Wild Tasmanian devils can only be found in Tasmania (Australia).

 Hundreds of years ago, Tasmanian devils not only lived in Tasmania, but also on the Australian mainland.
 We know this from fossils that have been found.
 They became extinct on the mainland about 400 years ago.